lilimelgar/wp5_mediasuite/README.md

 While the watcher is running any changes to the *.scss files in the /static/sass folder will be compiled into /src/static/css/main.css

 You can change the compass configuration by editing /src/static/config.rb

-### CLARIAH component library

-In CLARIAH the choice was made to steer clear from implementing monolithic tools and instead to focus on the implementation of reusable functionalities, which can be:

-* Services exposed by an API, such as the speech2text API, the search & collection API, etc
-* UI components, such as a facet search component an LOD browser (DIVE) or visualisations such as different charts or graphs.
-* Other t.b.d.

-Next to functionalities CLARIAH has coined the term 'recipe' when talking of a certain combination of aforementioned functionalities.
-Aiming for a high flexibility in assembling recipes CLARIAH aims to:

-* Recreate the existing tools by creating a recipe for each tool
-* Create new recipes/tools for use-cases/users that were previously not serviced
-* Expand/improve the available ingredients (functionalities) together with third parties

 ### Who do I talk to? ###